Registration

 What Is Legacy Policy on Behavior Expectations and Behavior Policy?

-We have adopted the exact behavior expectations that all NYC students must follow the entire school year.
+We have adopted the exact behavior expectations that all NYC students must follow throughout the entire school year.
 Legacy follows the New York City Behavioral Expectations Code.
 To review the policy, click here.

-Staff is trained in dealing with all allergies and special food restrictions.
-Should your child have an allergy or restrictions, Please list their allergies on ProCare and provide information on the medical form.
-Activities, Parties, and celebrations will be tailored to include your child’s partiIf your child has an asthma pump; they can use it during Camp.
+Staff are trained in dealing with all allergies and special food restrictions.
+Should your child have an allergy or restrictions, please list their allergies on your application and provide information on the medical form.
+Activities, parties, and celebrations will be tailored to include your child’s allergies in consideration.
+If your child has an asthma pump, they can use it during camp at any time.
 Campers should be able to administer medications themselves.
 During orientation, the camp director will discuss any medication concerns with you on a case-by-case basis.

-Is Legacy a Peanut Free & Tree Nut Free Program?
+Is Legacy a Peanut-Free & Tree Nut Free Program?

 Is The Staff Certified in CPR & First Aid?

 Legacy follows the NYC Department of Health code by ensuring that every staff member undergoes extensive readiness training before Camp begins.
-Staff receives CPR and First Aid training through the American Heart Association.
+Staff receive CPR and First Aid training through the American Heart Association.
 Furthermore, the Executive Staff and Health Director additionally hold advanced certifications in CPR for adults & infants, Responding to Emergencies, & Advanced First Aid by the American Heart Association.
-Our Camp is always equipped with first aid kits and AED, and staff carries a First Aid Kit Emergency Strap Bag on trips.
+Our Camp is always equipped with first aid kits and AED, and staff carry a First Aid Kit Emergency Bag on trips.

 Is Legacy Summer Camp Licensed?